ithemal/bhive/README.md

 What's here?
-* `categories.csv` lists all the basic blocks and their categories.
+* `benchmark/categories.csv` lists all the basic blocks and their categories.
-* `throughput/` contains the measured throughput of basic blocks.
+* `benchmark/throughput/` contains the measured throughput of basic blocks.
 The throughput of some basic blocks are missing because we can't get a clean measurement.
-* `sources/` lists the source applications of all the basic blocks.
+* `benchmark/sources/` lists the source applications of all the basic blocks.
 For each basic block, we additionally show the (static) frequency with which it shows up in an application.
-* `timing-harness/` is a profiler that allows you to profile arbitrary, memory accessing basic blocks such as those in `sources/`.
-* `disasm` is a tool that disassembles hex representation of a basic block.
+* `benchmark/disasm` is a tool that disassembles hex representation of a basic block.
 Use it like this `./disasm 85c044897c2460`.
 It uses `llvm-mc` and assumes that you have `llvm` installed.
+* `timing-harness/` is a profiler that allows you to profile arbitrary, memory accessing basic blocks such as those in `sources/`.